FTamas77/CPPCausality/README.md

 * Build on Linux too: **DONE**
 	* Python remote debugging will not be implemented.
 * Add OpenCL
-	* Implemented on only Windows.
+	* Implemented on only Windows using Intel: driver is installed.
 * Implement the API itself

 ## Unit test